How to write a Python program to find Perfect Number using For Loop, While Loop, and Functions.

 525 is not the Perfect Number

-Python Program to find Perfect Number using Function
+Python Program to find Perfect Number using Functions

-This program for Perfect number allows the user to enter any number.
-Using this number it will calculate whether the number is Perfect number or not using the Functions.
+This program for Perfect Number allows the user to enter any number.
+Using this number it will calculate whether the number is a Perfect number or not using the Functions.

 If you observe the above code, We haven’t done anything special in this example.
 We just defined the new user defined function and added the code we mentioned in For loop example.